batect/batect/README.md

 * On Linux and OS X: Bash and `curl`
 * On Windows: Windows 10

+batect does not yet support running Windows containers - follow [this issue](https://github.com/charleskorn/batect/issues/275) for updates.

 ## Documentation

 All documentation is available on [the documentation site](https://batect.charleskorn.com).
 Highlights include: